kermitt2/biblio_glutton_harvester/Readme.md

 - thumbnail large (500px width): `1b/a0/cc/e3/1ba0cce3-335b-46d8-b29f-9cdfb6430fd2/1ba0cce3-335b-46d8-b29f-9cdfb6430fd2-thumb-large.png`

 Depending on the config, the resources can be accessed either locally under `data_path` or on AWS S3 following the URL prefix: `https://bucket_name.s3.amazonaws.com/`, for instance `https://bucket_name.s3.amazonaws.com/1b/a0/cc/e3/1ba0cce3-335b-46d8-b29f-9cdfb6430fd2/1ba0cce3-335b-46d8-b29f-9cdfb6430fd2.pdf` - if you have set the appropriate access rights.
 The same applies to a SWIFT object storage based on the container name indicated in the config file.

+Only entries available in Open Access according to Unpaywall or PMC are present in the JSONL map file.
+If an entry is present in the JSONL map file but without a full text resource (`"pdf"` or "`"xml"`), it means that the harvesting of the Open Access file has failed.

 ## Troubleshooting with imagemagick